kicaj29/aws/S3/readme.md

 * S3 object lock: adopt a WORM (Write Once - Read Many) model - possible in Glacier.
 It is also possible to lock this policy so no one can change it in the future.
 * Block an object version deletion for a specified amount of time
+* With S3 Object Lock, users with special permissions can make changes to the Lock policy and delete the data.
+This is not possible with S3 Glacier Vault Lock.

 # S3 Glacier vault lock